dontknowDS/AirBnB_data_Analysis/README.md

 2. How well can we predict prices and what are the big contributing factors
 3. The dependency between review comment's sentiment and season

-The full set of files related to this project can be seen at kaggle datasets download -d airbnb/seattle.

 ## File Descriptions